ibonnet/majorstudio1/Lab01/README.md

 ### Hand-drawn sketch
 My first idea was to focus on the data from the Goal 16 in which I would use a map to illustrate the different levels of insecurity and fear of walking in the streets around the world.

 <img src="https://github.com/ibonnet/majorstudio1/blob/ec7c450b9235ed1a61b0f7ee5a15523ce72007fb/images-1B/1B-Concept%20and%20sketches.jpg" height="400">

 ## 1C – Design Mockup and First Prototype
+### Instructions
+After the first design review, decide for one of the concepts for this assignment.
+You now have two parallel work streams: Design and code.
+For this assignment create a prototype for both:

+<b>Design mockup:</b> Create a high fidelity version of the design you want to create.
+Include the data visualization, a title, a legend and the relevant scales and units.
+Carefully consider colors, scale, composition and typography.
+Be able to answer why you picked any of the above.
+All designs should be created with a 16:9 aspect ratio in mind (1920x1080px).

+<b>Code prototype:</b> Gather all the data you want to use or build a system to query it using the api.
+Make sure the data is structured in the right way for your visualization.
+Build a prototype that loads the data and displays it visually on the screen.
+Imagine a plan to get to your high fidelity mockup in code.

 ### Data Description